 In the spring, bass tend to feed on crawfish so go with a red craw color.

-In the early fall, bass tend to feed more aggressively in the shallow water and it’s usually clear, mimic the baitfish and minnow colors.
+In the early fall, bass tend to feed more aggressively in the shallow water.
+When it’s usually clear, mimic the baitfish and minnow colors.

 It’s simple but having the best color lipless crankbait will give you a sharp advantage.